sysintelligent/bdc-bridge/README.md

 The project is organized into three main components:

-1. **UI**: A React-based front-end built with TypeScript and Material-UI
+1. **UI**: A React-based front-end built with TypeScript and shadcn UI (powered by Tailwind CSS)
 2. **CMD**: A Go-based command-line interface using Cobra
 3. **Server**: A Go-based backend server with REST and gRPC endpoints

 ```
 bdc-bridge/
-├── ui/                 # React TypeScript frontend
+├── ui/                 # React TypeScript frontend with shadcn UI
 ├── cmd/                # CLI implementation using Cobra
 └── server/             # Backend server implementation
     ├── api/            # REST and gRPC API definitions